 For more information, contact Dr. Debra Silverman.

-Chlorine interacts with organic materials in water to form a mixture of disinfection byproducts (DBPs).
+Chlorine interacts with organic materials in water to form a mixture of disinfection byproducts (DBP).
 Although concentrations in the United States are quite low, there is concern that some chemicals in the mixture may increase cancer risk.
 A DCEG study of six cancer sites conducted in Iowa found associations of rectal and bladder cancers with long-term (>40 years) exposure to drinking water high in these unintentional byproducts.
-The data from additional cancer sites included in the study are under evaluation.
-Recent studies indicate that dermal and inhalation exposures to trihalomethanes (THM), a major component of DBP in treated water, can be significant.
-With collaborators in Spain, we evaluated DBP in relation to bladder cancer risk in the Spanish Bladder Cancer Study, considering exposure via ingestion, showering/bathing, and swimming in pools.
-THM exposure estimates revealed an overall two-fold excess of bladder cancer among individuals with estimated household levels above 49 mg/L and the association was modified by polymorphisms in DBP metabolizing enzymes.
-We have assessed exposure to DBP in the New England Bladder Cancer Study and are now evaluating bladder cancer risk by route of DBP exposure and interactions with genes involved in pathways that activate or detoxify DBP.
+The data from these and additional cancer sites included in the study are under evaluation following an improved historical exposure assessment effort in which DBP exposures were estimated for each individual water utility, taking into account changes in water source and treatments over time.

-Contamination of drinking water by nitrate is a growing problem in many agricultural areas of the country.
-Ingested nitrate can lead to the endogenous formation of N-nitroso compounds (NOC), which are potent animal carcinogens.
-Population-based case-control studies in Iowa and Nebraska evaluated community-supplied drinking water nitrate levels and cancers of the stomach, esophagus, bladder, brain, colon, rectum, pancreas, and kidney.
-Increased risks of colon, kidney, and stomach cancer were observed among those with higher ingestion of water nitrate and higher meat intake compared with low intakes of both, a dietary pattern that results in increased NOC formation.
-With collaborators at the University of Minnesota and the University of Iowa, we are evaluating nitrate intake from drinking water in relation to cancer risk in the Iowa Women’s Health Study.
-So far, we found that women with higher average nitrate levels in public water supplies had increased risks of thyroid, ovarian, and bladder cancers.
-The population using private wells can have considerably higher exposure to nitrate because private wells are not regulated and they are often located in agricultural areas.
-Using a geographic information system-based model that incorporates land use, soil characteristics, nitrogen inputs, and other factors, we estimated private well nitrate levels for the Agricultural Health Study cohort and are evaluating cancer risk among the applicators and their spouses.
+With collaborators at the University of Minnesota and the University of Iowa, DCEG investigators are evaluating nitrate intake from drinking water in relation to cancer risk in the Iowa Women’s Health Study.
+So far, they found that women with higher average nitrate levels in public water supplies had increased risks of thyroid, ovarian, bladder, and kidney cancers.
+There was no association with drinking water nitrate ingestion and colorectal and pancreas cancers.
+The population using private wells can have considerably higher exposure to nitrate because private wells are not regulated, and because they are often located in agricultural areas.
+Using a Geographic Information System (GIS)-based model that incorporates land use, soil characteristics, nitrogen inputs, and other factors, DCEG investigators estimated private well nitrate levels for the Agricultural Health Study cohort and are evaluating cancer risk among the applicators and their spouses.